suryatejaswi89/ReplenishmentManager/README.md

 All these queries have been answered with mongoDB queries and tested if the database schema is working properly.

-## Design and implementation
+### Design and implementation of API
 Scenario 1:
 	Display sorted list of pending tasks
 		o Sorted by first Status, second Rank o Rank should use an algorithm which weighs inputted priority against time estimated to perform the task
 Assumptions:
 1. The tasks which are in both created and started status are considered to be pending tasks.

-(TODO) Task Ranking algorithm:
+Task Ranking algorithm:
 1. List all the pending tasks from the task lists.
 2. Rank has been calculated by weighing priority of the task against the estimated time.